Building without a permit for building

-Most of the buildings from our product range are designed to fit to the category of ‘non-buildings’, to minimise the bureaucracy around house building that usually arises with the process.
+Most of the buildings from our product range are designed to fit the category of ‘non-buildings’ to minimize the bureaucracy around house building that usually arises with the process.
 Our flagship products like Yvonne, Marlene, Anita or Dolores, are designed for lifelong living.
-Also, Luisa provides full comfort, and includes a bathroom, a heating system and a kitchen, all within the area of 14 square metres.
-Jane, who takes up just about the same area provides even more space for its inhabitants.
-Thanks to efficient use of underroof area, Jane has a separate bedroom and living room, like it is in Sofia.
+Also, Luisa provides full comfort and includes a bathroom, a heating system, and a kitchen, all within 14 square meters.
+Jane, who takes up just about the same area, provides even more space for its inhabitants.
+Thanks to the under-roof area’s efficient use, Jane has a separate bedroom and living room, like it is in Sofia.
 Most of our tiny house plans have a spacious porch.
-What is more, all of our blueprints are designed to be built without the need of any special professional help.
+What is more, all of our blueprints are designed to be built without the need for any special professional help.
 You can build them all by yourself.
 With this knowledge, there is only one thing you need to do: start building.
 It has never been easier.
 Thanks to our step-by-step guide to DIY house plans, How to…, you too can become an architect.

 Advantages of building without permission